shakacode/react_on_rails/docs/recommended-project-structure.md

 1. `/client/app`: All application JavaScript.
 Note the adherence to the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript#naming-conventions) where we name the files to correspond to exported Objects (PascalCase) or exported functions (camelCase).
 We don't use dashes or snake_case for JavaScript files, except for possibly some config files.
 1. `/client/app/bundles`: Top level of different app domains.
 Use a name within this directory for you app domains.
 For example, if you had a domain called `widget-editing`, then you would have: `/client/app/bundles/widget-editing`
 1. `/client/app/lib`: Common code for bundles
-1. Within each bundle directory (or the lib directory), such as `/client/app/bundle/widget-editing`, use following directory structure:
+1. Within each bundle directory (or the lib directory), such as a domain named "comments" `/client/app/bundle/comments`, use following directory structure:

   * `/actions`: Redux actions.
   * `/components`: "dumb" components (no connections to Redux or Ajax).
 These get props and can render themselves and children.